bkbilal009/bkbilal009/README.md

 ## Hi there .
-I am Muhammad Bilal👋
+I am Muhammad Bilal

+<h1>Introduction</h1>

+Hi , My name is Muhammad Bilal, and I am currently a student of FSC in ICS.
+Alongside my studies, I am actively working in the fields of web development and Artificial Intelligence.
+I also have a keen interest in Data Structures and Algorithms (DSA), which I continue to explore to strengthen my problem-solving and programming skills.